How to get the best car insurance in Idaho

 |Fines & penalties||Up to $1,000||Up to $2,000||Up to $5,000|

 |License suspension||90 – 180 day suspension||1 year suspension & Interlock Ignition Device (IID) required after reinstatement||1 – 5 year suspension & Interlock Ignition Device (IID) required after reinstatement|

-Should I take or refuse a breathalyzer or alcohol sensor test in Idaho?
+Can I refuse a breathalyzer test in Idaho?

-No, you shouldn’t refuse a test.
+Yes, you can refuse a test, but you’ll get a fine and possibly a license suspension if you do.
 Idaho is what’s called an implied consent state — this means when you get your driver’s license and begin to drive, you’re giving your implied consent to tests like the breathalyzer.
 Because of how this law is written, refusing a roadside alcohol sensor test or a breathalyzer in Idaho will have serious consequences.